-• confirm power circuits are protected by the appropriate rated fuse or circuit breaker to prevent overloading

-- check that leads, including cord extension sets and flexible cables, are arranged so they will not be damaged.
-For example, avoid running leads across the floor or ground, through doorways and over sharp edges, and use lead stands or insulated cable hangers to keep leads off the ground.
-In many heavy industries, cable protection ramps are used to protect cables - not using leads and tools in damp or wet conditions unless they are designed for those conditions - check circuits where portable electrical equipment can be connected are protected by appropriate safety switches (as required by the ES Regulation) that are properly tested and maintained - if safety switches, circuit breakers or other over current protective devices including fuses are triggered into operation, ensuring circuits are not re-energised until the reason for the operation has been determined by a competent person - check safety switches are effective by regular testing (refer Appendix C) - where necessary, isolate the electrical supply in ceiling areas before entering these areas.
+- confirm power circuits are protected by the appropriate rated fuse or circuit breaker to prevent overloading - check that leads, including cord extension sets and flexible cables, are arranged so they will not be damaged.
+For example, avoid running leads across the floor or ground, through doorways and over sharp edges, and use lead stands or insulated cable hangers to keep leads off the ground. - not using leads and tools in damp or wet conditions unless they are designed for those conditions - check circuits where portable Electrical Equipment can be connected are protected by appropriate Safety Switches (as required by the Electrical Safety Regulation) that are properly tested and maintained - if Safety Switches, circuit breakers or other over current protective devices including fuses are triggered into operation, ensuring circuits are not re-energised until the reason for the operation has been determined by a Competent Person (electrical) - check Safety Switches are effective by regular testing (refer Appendix C) - where necessary, isolate the electrical supply in ceiling areas before entering these areas.

-Regular visual inspection of electrical equipment will assist in determining whether it is electrically safe.
-Visual inspection of electrical equipment may involve, in part:
+Regular visual inspection of Electrical Equipment will assist in determining whether it is electrically safe.
+Visual inspection of Electrical Equipment may involve, in part: